 Thank you so much for your help.

 The first step is to try to get to mikveh sooner.
 Once the bleeding is no longer bright red, you can attempt to perform a hefsek taharah.
-Any stained bedikot should be brought to a rabbi for evaluation, since there are many acceptable shades of brown.
-The rabbi should be aware that you are currently ovulating before mikveh.
+Any stained bedikot should be brought to a halachic authority for evaluation, since there are many acceptable shades of brown.
+The halachic authority should be aware that you are currently ovulating before mikveh.

 Please feel free to get back to us with any further questions.